-We believe that the majority of shareholder-elected supervisory board members serving on a company's audit and remuneration committees should be independent of the company and its significant shareholders.10 Further, in line with best practice recommendations, we believe the chair of the audit committee should be independent.11
+We believe that the majority of shareholder-elected supervisory board members serving on a company's audit and remuneration committees should be independent of the company and its significant shareholders.
+Further, in line with best practice recommendations, we believe the chairman of the audit committee should be independent.